 When you join CUA, pre-existing conditions are subject to a 12-month exclusion, followed by 12 months of restricted benefits.
 You will not be able to claim full benefits for the treatment of pre-existing conditions until 2 years after joining.

-- Basic: $500 excess applies.
+- Basic. $500 excess applies.

+However, if you know you'll be going to hospital for something like childbirth, it might be worth opting for a lower excess even at the cost of higher premiums.
 Note that a 12-month waiting period applies to obstetrics, so you will need to take out cover at least 12 months prior to giving birth in order to claim the hospitalisation expenses.

 You cannot make any claims for certain procedures within the waiting periods.

-- None: Accidents resulting in hospitalisation and requiring immediate medical treatment.
+- None.
+Accidents resulting in hospitalisation and requiring immediate medical treatment.

-- 2 months: Psychiatric care, and all procedures not otherwise specified.
+- 2 months.
+Psychiatric care, and all procedures not otherwise specified.

-- 12 months: Obstetrics and pre-existing conditions.
+- 12 months.
+Obstetrics and pre-existing conditions.